alekdavis/Mailr/README.md

 - [Mailr.NET Class Library NuGet Package](http://www.nuget.org/packages/mailr/)

-Here is the abbreviated C# code to load a localized template from a file, transform it, and send the generated email message to the specified recipient:
+Here is the abbreviated C# code to load a localized template from a file, transform it, and send the generated email message to the specified recipient (see [template examples](../../tree/master/MailrExe/Email/Templates)):

 ```c#
 // Reference Mailr namespace.